CatramboneVincenzo/Brain-Heart-Interaction-Indexes/README.md

 To use the software from Matlab or Octave, simply call the BHImodel function in the src/folder.
 Type 'help BHImodel' from the Matlab/Octave command window for help on the command's syntax and input/output arguments.

 The software does not come with a GUI.
-Assuming 'x' and 'y' being the time course, sampled at 1 Hz, of Power spectral density of an EEG channel in the theta band (4-8 Hz) and HRV series respetively (integrated in LF+HF bands), and 'z' being the original HRV series, the following example performs the BHImodel analysis (with default parameters) and plots the results:
+Assuming the series sampled at 1 Hz, with 'x' as the time-varying PSD of a given EEG channel integrated in the theta band (4-8 Hz)  and 'y' as the time-varying PSD of an HRV series integrated in 0.04-0.4 Hz, and 'z' as the HRV series, the following example performs the BHImodel analysis (with default parameters) and plots the function outcomes:

 Fs = 1;